citp/privacy-policy-historical/b/ba/ban/bankwithsterling.com.md

 \- affiliates from using your information to market to you
 \- sharing for non-affiliates to market to you
 State laws and individual companies may give you additional rights to limit sharing.
-**See below for more on your rights under state law.**
+_**See below for more on your rights under state law.**_

 Definitions
 ---

 ### Affiliates

 | Companies related by common ownership or control.
-They can be financial and nonfinancial companies.
-\- _Sterling Savings Bank does not share with our affiliates._
+They can be financial and nonfinancial companies.  _Sterling Savings Bank does not share with our affiliates._

 ### Non-affiliates

 | Companies not related by common ownership or control.
-They can be financial and non-financial companies.
-  _\- Sterling Savings Bank does not share with non-affiliates so they can market to you._
+They can be financial and non-financial companies.  _Sterling Savings Bank does not share with non-affiliates so they can market to you._

 ### Joint marketing

-| A formal agreement between non-affiliated financial companies that together market financial products or services to you.
-_  \- Our joint marketing partners include issuer of Sterling's credit card and credit life insurance provider._
+| A formal agreement between non-affiliated financial companies that together market financial products or services to you.  _Our joint marketing partners include issuer of Sterling's credit card and credit life insurance provider._

-### Other Important Information

-For California residents only: California law places additional limits on sharing information about California residents.
-In accordance with California law, we will not share information we collect about California residents with outside companies, except as permitted by law, such as with the consent of the customer or to service the customer's accounts.

-For Sterling Savings Bank insurance product customers: Pursuant to certain state privacy laws, you may have the right to learn the substance of customer information collected about you and to learn whether the customer information has been disclosed to our affiliates and nonaffiliated third parties within the last two years.
-If you would like this information, please send your request in writing to: Sterling Savings Bank , 111 N. Wall St., Spokane, WA 99201.